zapta/ble_stepper_motor_analyzer/README.md

 **Q**: This is an exciting project, can I help?

-A: Of course.
-Course, we are looking forward for contribution of code, documentation and any other technical contribution from the community.
-For example, a cleanup of this document, or a new app for mobile devices, or anything else you  can think of.
+A: Of course, contribution of code, documentation, test programs or ideas are welcome.

 ---

 **Q**: I want to monitor multiple motors in my 3D printer.
 Is it possible?

 **A**: Of course.
-Simply install a a device for each stepper motor you want to monitor.
+Simply install a device for each stepper motor you want to monitor.

 ---

 **Q**: I am using multiple devices, how can I select which one I connect to?

-**A**: Each devices has a factory set unique address that looks like <i>0C:8B:95:F2:B4:36</i>.
-When you run the analyzer app, you can specify the address of the device you want to monitor by adding a command line flag such as <i>-d 0C:8B:95:F2:B4:36</i>
+**A**: Each device has a fixed unique name such STP-0C8B95F2B436.
+When you run the analyzer app, it will allow you to select a device, if more than one are available, or you can use the --device flag to force a specific device.

 ---